LukasMarx/json-ignore/README.md

 ##Usage

-Since json-ignore is using a experimental feature of typescript you would want to add these two lines to your tsconfig.json
+Since json-ignore is using a experimental feature of typescript you would want to add these two lines to your tsconfig.json to prevent warnings

 ```json
 {